-We are fortunate to have a library at our church in the Fellowship Hall with more than 200 books for you to check out covering a variety of Christian and Anglican topics:
+We are fortunate to have a library in the Fellowship Hall.
+Feel free to browse the more than 500 books covering a variety of Christian and Anglican topics:

 - Christian History

 - Church Festivals (Advent, Christmas, Lent, Pentecost, etc.)

 - Christian Living